Chain of Custody Certification

-In March 2012, the RJC launched its Chain-of-Custody (CoC) Standard and supporting documents for the precious metals supply chain.
-The CoC Standard is applicable to gold and platinum group metals (platinum, palladium and rhodium).
+In March 2012, the RJC launched its Chain of Custody (CoC) Standard for the precious metals supply chain, applicable to gold and platinum group metals (platinum, palladium and rhodium).

-- responsibly produced – human rights, labour standards, environmental impact, and business ethics (as articulated in the RJC Code of Practices, applicable to the jewellery supply chain from mine to retail).
+This means that appropriate standards apply for human rights, labour standards, environmental impact, and business ethics: as articulated in the RJC Code of Practices, applicable to the jewellery supply chain from mine to retail.
+RJC can also recognise comparable standards from other initiatives under the CoC Standard, and has already done so for gold refiner due diligence audits and the artisanal mining sector.

-Download the Board approved versions of the RJC Chain-of-Custody certification documents, applicable to gold and platinum group metals, below.
-These documents can be used by interested companies to support the RJC CoC Certification process.
+The RJC Chain-of-Custody certification documents, applicable to gold and platinum group metals, can be downloaded below.
+These documents can be used by interested companies to support the RJC CoC Certification process, or for general guidance about supply chain due diligence.

 - Chain-of-Custody Standard